Gambling advertising – Michelle Donelan.

-Jon Trickett: To ask the Secretary of State for Digital, Culture, Media and Sport, what estimate she has made of the cost to the UK economy of problem gambling.
+Christine Jardine: To ask the Secretary of State for Digital, Culture, Media and Sport, what assessment he has made of the potential merits of requiring tracked play on gambling machines to reduce the level of problem gambling.

 Tracey Crouch: ...in maximum stake on B2 machines will be delivered through secondary legislation in due course.
 We are currently preparing draft regulations needed to make the change, alongside engaging with the gambling industry to ensure that there is an appropriate lead-in period to allow for technological changes to be made.

 Tracey Crouch: ...measures was published on 17th May.
 Since then, Ministers and officials have met with and received correspondence from a range of stakeholders, including parliamentarians, representatives of the gambling industry, trade associations, and campaign group members.